-Example 3d: Use Back Option with use_number_of_days_in_month Set to 0
+Example 3d: Use Back Option with use\number\of\days\in\month Set to 0

-This example, illustrated in Figure 13-6, assumes the billing option to be set to back and use_number_of_days_in_month to be set to 0.
+This example, illustrated in Figure 13-6, assumes the billing option to be set to back and use\number\of\days\in\month to be set to 0.
 To calculate the prorated fee for the period Feb 15-Apr 13 with the billing day of month as April 30, BRM does the following:

 Starting from the billing time (April 30), it calculates the last unit interval by moving to the left one month at a time (on the time axis).
 Therefore, the last unit interval will be Mar 30-Apr 30.
-Similarly, it continues to calculate unit intervals until the start time of the first unit interval will be equal to or before the start time of the given period to be prorated (February 15).
+Similarly, it continues to calculate unit intervals until the start time of the first unit interval is equal to or before the start time of the given period to be prorated (February 15).
 As a result, BRM gets the following unit intervals: